My Sister Eileen (1955 film)

-My Sister Eileen is a 1955 American CinemaScope comedy musical film directed by Richard Quine.
-It stars Janet Leigh, Betty Garrett, and Jack Lemmon.
+My Sister Eileen is a 1955 American musical comedy film directed by Richard Quine and starring Janet Leigh, Jack Lemmon, and Betty Garrett.

-The screenplay by Quine and Blake Edwards is based on the 1940 play by Joseph A. Fields and Jerome Chodorov, which was inspired by a series of autobiographical short stories by Ruth McKenney originally published in The New Yorker.
+The screenplay by Quine and Blake Edwards is based on the 1940 play by Joseph Fields and Jerome Chodorov, which was inspired by a series of autobiographical short stories by Ruth McKenney originally published in The New Yorker.
 The play originally was filmed in 1942.
 (This musical film is totally different from the 1953 Broadway musical Wonderful Town, though both are based on the original Ruth McKenney source material.)

 Plot

 Witty Ruth and pretty Eileen Sherwood, sisters from Columbus, Ohio, relocate to New York City and settle in a rundown basement studio apartment in a Greenwich Village building owned by Papa Appopoulos.
 Ruth aspires to be a writer, while Eileen hopes to achieve success as an actress.
 They become acquainted with their neighbor Ted Loomis, an athlete who lives with his fiancée Helen Wade.

 Ruth has a letter of introduction to Bob Baker, editor-in-chief of Manhatter magazine.
 As he rushes off for vacation, he counsels her to write about things she knows rather than the artificial stories she had sent him.
 Meanwhile, after finding herself the target of unwanted advances from a theatre producer, Eileen goes to the local Walgreens for lunch.
 Soda fountain manager Frank Lippincott lends her a sympathetic ear and offers his assistance, assuring her many theatrical people eat at the counter.

 As time progresses, Ruth collects a lot of rejection slips and Eileen fails to secure any auditions.
 When newspaper reporter Chick Clark overhears Frank telling Eileen about an audition, he claims to know the show's producer and assures her he can get her an interview with him.
 Upon arrival at the theater, they discover it is a burlesque house where striptease is the main attraction.
 Mortified, Eileen rushes out.

 Bob returns from vacation and meets with Ruth to tell her his favorite of her stories is about Eileen and her romantic misadventures.
 Ruth claims her sister is simply a product of her imagination and the experiences she described actually are her own.
 Intrigued, Bob asks her for a date, but Ruth declines, and later tells Eileen she finds him dull and unattractive.